2016 New Hampshire Wildcats football team

 The 2016 New Hampshire Wildcats football team represented the University of New Hampshire in the 2016 NCAA Division I FCS football season.
 They were led by 18th-year head coach Sean McDonnell and played their home games at Wildcat Stadium.
+They competed as a member of the Colonial Athletic Association (CAA).

+The team's stadium went through major renovations during the offseason.
+Renamed as Wildcat Stadium, the facility hosted its first game under that name on September 10, with the Wildcats defeating Holy Cross.

-They were a member of the Colonial Athletic Association.
-They finished the season 8–5, 6–2 in CAA play to finish in a tie for second place.
+The Wildcats finished their regular season with a record of 8–5, 6–2 in CAA play, to finish in a tie for second place.
 They received an at-large bid to the FCS Playoffs where they defeated Lehigh in the first round before losing in the second round to James Madison.